Studiotorino

-Studiotorino is an Italian automotive design house, or the carrozzeria, specializing in completely handmade sports car.
+Studiotorino is an Italian automotive design house, or carrozzeria, specializing in designing and building handmade sports cars.
 The company was founded on 1 January 2005 in Rivoli by Alfredo and Maria Paola Stola with Marco Goffi.

 The carrozzeria continues the tradition of Alfredo Stola's grandfather, who founded the Stola company, a carrozzeria and model works, noted by Vincenzo Lancia, the founder of Lancia for the high quality of their design modelling work.